 To get started, remember that a great website should show potential clients what you have to offer.
 So ask yourself the following question: What makes your products stand out against your competitors?
 The answer to this should be at the forefront of your mind when designing your website, these features should be prominent on your website and should be clear and concise.

-This is particularly important for the interiors industry considering your target audience - who are looking for interior inspiration.
+This is particularly important for the interiors industry considering your target audience – those who are looking for interior inspiration.
 A messy website, or some that lack consistency and visual appeal are likely to be off-putting to this type of user.

 As mentioned previously your website is a chance for you to demonstrate how you are different from your competitors, what do you offer that’s different?
-This messaging should be inclusive in your branding message.
+This messaging should be inclusive of your branding message.

 In addition to this, any translations required can be incorporated into a workflow, which ensures that translations are processed correctly across all of your sites.

 This will inevitably allow for users to have a more efficient customer experience than if the site wasn’t personalised, which will, in turn, encourage more leads, sales and conversions.